We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 This deserves its own section because it has the highest impact on sales team adoption.

-Bot-based tools (Gong, Chorus, Fireflies, Otter) send a participant into your meeting.
-Advantages: they can record meetings you do not attend.
-Disadvantages: prospects see the bot, IT admins can block it, and it changes meeting dynamics.
+Traditional recording tools (Gong, Chorus, Fireflies, Otter) most use some form of meeting recording that may appear as a participant in your call.
+Advantages: they can record meetings you don't attend.
+Disadvantages: prospects may see the recorder, IT admins can block it, and it can change meeting dynamics.

 Botless tools (IceCubes) run as browser extensions and capture from within your browser session.
 Advantages: invisible to other participants, no IT blocking, no behavior change.
 Disadvantage: you need to be present in the meeting.

 For sales teams, the math is straightforward.
-The vast majority of calls you want transcribed are calls you are attending.
-The rare case where you need to record a meeting without attending does not justify the cost of having a bot visible on every single prospect call.
+The vast majority of calls you want transcribed are calls you're attending.
+The rare case where you need to record a meeting without attending doesn't justify the cost of having a bot visible on every single prospect call.

-We have heard from sales leaders who switched from bot-based tools specifically because their reps were getting pushback from prospects.
-One VP of Sales put it simply: "The AI notetaker was supposed to help us sell more, but it was making the first five minutes of every call about the bot instead of the prospect."
+We've heard from sales leaders who switched from bot-based tools specifically because their reps were getting pushback from prospects.
+A common observation: the AI notetaker was supposed to help reps sell more, but it was making the first five minutes of every call about the bot instead of the prospect.

 How IceCubes Fits the Sales Workflow